 - The development of a structured intervention which will be the subject of pre- and post- testing to assess impact (n= 300);

-- A qualitative study of 20 young people who will co-construct their educational narratives, using a variety of media, describing how they have come to be where they are and how they envisage their futures.
+- A qualitative study of 8 young people and 8 tutors, who will be interviewed and asked to describe how they have come to be where they are and how they envisage their futures.

 Literature Review & Findings